lxmwaniky/learn-javascript/README.md

      3. User should be able to add new todos.
  - ## [Loops](07-loops.html)
      - Loops allow us to repeat actions a set number of times.
-     - There are two types of loops in JavaScript `for...of` and `for...in`.
-     - `For...Of`: Loop through values in an iterable object like an array.